vemonet/EmojiMart/README.md

 ### 🪟 Windows

-Download the `.exe` for the [latest release](https://github.com/vemonet/EmojiMart/releases/latest), and install it.
+Download the `.exe` or `.msi` installer for the [latest release](https://github.com/vemonet/EmojiMart/releases/latest), and install it.

-Then create a custom shortcut for the command: `flatpak run io.github.vemonet.EmojiMart` to invoke it quickly.
+The installer will add a Start menu shortcut, and can optionally create a Desktop shortcut.
+You can pin either of these shortcuts to your Taskbar for quick access.
+For even quicker access, modify the shortcut (via its Properties dialog box) to assign a keyboard combination for its invocation.

 ## 📋️ Notes